Whenever I see Clam Chowder on a menu, I want to order it... but I don't. I'm always disappointed in the flavor or the clams are too chewy.

 The first thing I always recommend is to prep your ingredients.
 This will allow you to work quickly when making the Clam Chowder.
 The first step is to make the roux.

 Make the Roux.
-Turn the Ninja Foodi or Pressure Cooker on high sauté and put 6 Tbsp of butter into the inner pot.
+Turn the Ninja Foodi or Pressure Cooker on high sauté and put 6 tablespoon of butter into the inner pot.
 Allow to melt.
-Add ½ tsp sea salt & ½ tsp pepper.
+Add ½ teaspoon sea salt & ½ teaspoon pepper.

-Add 6 Tbsp of flour and stir to combine.
+Add 6 tablespoon of flour and stir to combine.
 Cook for 2-3 minutes to burn off the flour taste.
-If the roux is too thin and has a lot of shine from the butter, add in 1-2 Tbsp of flour and incorporate.
+If the roux is too thin and has a lot of shine from the butter, add in 1-2 tablespoon of flour and incorporate.
 The roux should have the consistency of a thick paste.

 The roux will be a very light tan color when it is done.
 Turn the Foodi off and remove the roux.
 We will add this in after the pressure cooking is complete.